soorajphilip/finance-tracker/README.md

-This is the finance tracker app
+This is the finance tracker app used for tracking stocks from different companies